-Linda Thornton is an associate professor of music education and contributes to the musical education of students and teachers through teaching, publications, workshops, clinics, and conducting.
+Linda Thornton is a professor of music education and contributes to the musical education of students and teachers through teaching, publications, workshops, clinics, and conducting.
 At Penn State, Thornton teaches instrumental methods courses with a focus on elementary and middle school levels, freshman seminar, and advises music education students in the Schreyer Honors College.
 She regularly teaches courses for current music teachers in reflective practice and assessment, as well as teaches Psychology of Music and advises dissertations for PhD students.
 Her “Partners in Music” initiative with Dr. Robert Gardner, a collaboration between the State College Area School District, Our Lady of Victory, and Penn State, was recognized in 2015 with Penn State's "Community Engagement and Scholarship Award" and in 2016 with the College Music Society's "Robby D. Gunstream Education in Music Award."